Thiesant/azerothcore-transmog-3.3.5a/README.md

 ## Legal

-- Blizzard, Battle.net, World of Warcraft, and all associated logos and designs are trademarks or registered trademarks of Blizzard Entertainment.
+- Blizzard, Battle.net, Diablo 3, World of Warcraft, and all associated logos and designs are trademarks or registered trademarks of Blizzard Entertainment.
 - All other trademarks are the property of their respective owners.
 This project is not affiliated with Blizzard Entertainment or any of their family of sites.